 - Apart from the tuition fees, the candidate must find out the possible estimate of accommodation, food, and other expenses in Russia.

-- It is the student’s responsibility to ask and know about the prevailing education pattern to study MBBS in Russia.
+- It is the student’s responsibility to ask and know about the prevailing education pattern

 - The candidate should know about the USMLE, MCI screening exam preparation availability, and FMGE passing percentage.